 Analog Register ?
 X Parameters Line Definition Notes Register Initial Value: The initial value which will be written in the register memory at startup.
-Block Name AReg0 Register Initial Value 0 Edge Type High Retentive Load Initial Value Add to log-record memory Sync with DevNET LCD/Web View / MQTT Format Edge Type: Latching of 11 value into Register Memory is controlled by Lat Signal.
+Block Name AReg0 Register Initial Value 0 Edge Type High Edge Type: Latching of I1 value into Register Memory is controlled by Lat Signal.
 The edge selection type determines how the Lat signal will control the Latching process.
-Edge Type Options: High, Low, Raise, Fall, Raise/Fall Persistence: If it is selected, register value is non- volatile even if the device power is off.
+Edge Type Options: High, Low, Raise, Fall, Raise/Fall Load Initial Value Add to log-record memory Sync with DevNET LCD/Web View / MQTT Format No View / MQTT Block Numbers Persistence: If it is selected, register value is non- volatile even if the device power is off.
 Last value of the register is reloaded automatically after power on.
-No View / MQTT Block Numbers View Only / MQTT Line Labels View and Set / MQTT Line Labels OK Cancel Load Initial Value: Active only Persistence is selected.
+C View Only / MQTT Line Labels C View and Set / MQTT Line Labels OK Cancel Load Initial Value: Active only Persistence is selected.
 This is a selection between initial value coming from user project or last saved value coming from non- volatile momory as a initial value after new project is downloaded into device.